 Stephen de Vere is a cameraman and independent filmmaker specialising in nature and wildlife.

-He started his career with the RSPB Film Unit as an Assistant Film Editor and in 1992 joined the BBC Natural History Unit.
-He was described by Sir David Attenborough as “an extraordinary cameraman” after repairing his camera using parts from a computer printer while frozen in during an Antarctic winter.
+He started his career with the RSPB Film Unit as an Assistant Film Editor and Staff Cameraman and in 1992 joined the BBC Natural History Unit.
+He was described by Sir David Attenborough as “an extraordinary cameraman” after repairing his camera using parts from a computer printer while frozen in for 9 months during an Antarctic winter.